467GroupProject/GroupProject/README.md

 Lucas Slinker
 Jared Wilkinson

-There are various README files in both the client and server folders on setting up the project.
+There are various README files in both the client and server folders on instructions of how
-Please read through those to set up the website.
+to set up different parts to ensure the project will run and work correctly.